 Proximate Contact - anyone within the same enclosed environment, such as a classroom, office or gathering, for 60 minutes or more with a person who has tested positive for COVID-19.
-The total minutes across the infectious period will determine the need for quarantine

-Precautionary Quarantine - A resident of New York State (NYS) returning from travel to a designated state for designated period of time or an international traveler arriving to NYS are required to quarantine for 10 days.
+The total minutes across the infectious period will determine the need for quarantine state for designated period of time or an international traveler arriving to NYS are required to quarantine for 10 days.
 It is possible having traveled to these areas, the traveler is a proximate contact of a positive Covid-19 individual(s).